jaskirat111/Globalshala-Demo-Web-App/README.md

 ## Other Requirements

-#### 1. Go to misc-> mailer.js and update the user and pass values with your email Id and password (gmail is preferred).
+#### 1. Go to misc-> mailer.js and routes-> forgots.js .
+Update the user and pass values with your email Id and password (gmail is preferred).
 ```shell
 const transport = nodemailer.createTransport(
   smtpTransport({